icon-community/icon.community/content/learn/what-is-zk/index.md

 1. Succinctness

     The size of proof for a given statement is small, typically in the order of a few hundred bytes, and can be verified in the order of milliseconds.
-For example, the size of proof generated by a Groth16 [5] prover is approximately 200 bytes [6] regardless of the statement being proved.
+For example, the size of proof generated by a [Groth16](https://eprint.iacr.org/2016/260)  prover is [approximately 200 bytes](https://github.com/matter-labs/awesome-zero-knowledge-proofs#comparison-of-the-most-popular-zkp-systems) regardless of the statement being proved.
 The small size of these proofs make it easier to submit these proofs to a smart contract.

 2. Non-interactive